E-LEARNING

 Effective Multi-Jurisdictional Collaboration in Missing or Murdered Indigenous Persons Cases

-Effective Multi-Jurisdictional Collaboration in Missing or Murdered Indigenous Persons (MMIP) Cases, an eLearning course, explores how partnerships between Tribal law enforcement and local, state, federal, and private sector agencies can strengthen and help sustain their efforts to prevent and effectively respond to MMIP cases using a fair, victim-centered and trauma-informed approach.
+Effective Multi-Jurisdictional Collaboration in Missing or Murdered Indigenous Persons (MMIP) Cases, an eLearning course, explores how partnerships between Tribal law enforcement and local, state, federal, and private sector agencies can strengthen the prevention and response to MMIP cases using a fair, victim-centered and trauma-informed approach.

 Course Overview

-This course teaches how tribal, federal, state, and local law enforcement agencies and private organizations can form partnerships through the use of Memorandums of Understanding/Memorandums of Agreement (MOU/MOAs), as well and other relationship-enhancing shared resources, to support communication and collaboration to prevent and respond effectively to MMIP cases.
-Through a case study exercise, students will learn how MOU/MOAs can be used as a guide for law enforcement agencies seeking to enhance their MMIP efforts by memorializing cooperative arrangements.
+By employing Memorandums of Understanding/Memorandums of Agreement (MOU/MOAs) and utilizing other shared resources that enhance relationships, effective communication and collaboration are strengthened for the prevention and response to MMIP cases.
+Through a case study exercise, learners will acquire insights into how MOU/MOAs can serve as a framework for law enforcement agencies aiming to improve their MMIP efforts through the formalization of cooperative arrangements.

 Target Audience